 - M12 Motorway

 The Australian Government has committed $1.63 billion towards the delivery of the $2.04 billion M12 Motorway.
 The project will provide an east-west link between the M7 Motorway and The Northern Road, while also providing a connection to the Western Sydney International (Nancy-Bird Walton) Airport.
-The project is currently in the planning stage, with construction expected to commence in mid-2022 and be completed prior to the Western Sydney International (Nancy-Bird Walton) Airport opening in 2026.
+The project is under construction and is expected to be completed prior to the Western Sydney International (Nancy-Bird Walton) Airport opening in 2026.